 Office hours: By appointment

-Topics: performance, scores, iteration, conditionals, ambiguity, algorithms of power.
+Topics: intro, iteration, conditionals, ambiguity, algorithms and power, counter-algorithms.

 Readings: Ruha Benjamin – Race After Technology: Abolitionist Tools for the New Jim Code (excerpt).